Worst Behaviour: Remix

+The remix which featured Kehlani, was dropped by Kwn in February 14, 2025 aligning with Valentine's Day.
+In the statement provided by Kwn, he mentioned that the remix was an idea from Kehlani, proposing the creation of another variation of the song.
+This was supported by a video shot in London and directed by Chris Chance.
+It features Kwn and Kehlani in a dimly lit warehouse with a luxury car, neon lights.
+The most talked-about moment was their on-camera kiss, which Kwn later acknowledged she expected would "shake the internet."

+The remix outperformed the original version, amassing over 16 million official on-demand U.S. streams within its first month.
+Critics praised the synergy between Kwn's atmospheric vocals and Kehlani's smooth delivery, describing the collaboration as "sultry, confident, and a career-defining moment" for Kwn.

 Reception

 The original version of "Worst Behaviour" received positive reviews from music critics.
 New Wave Magazine described the track as "soaked in confidence and swagger, with a mix of sensuality and roughness that commands the listener to take note," and praised its atmospheric production and commanding vocal delivery.

 The remix featuring Kehlani was also met with favorable reception.
 IndustryMe wrote that the collaboration "takes the fiery hit to a whole new level," noting it as a highlight in Kwn's career following her placement on the outlet's 2025 Purple List.
 New Wave Magazine called the remix "a must-add to this week's playlists," citing its "steamy vocals, evocative lyricism, and striking visual counterpart".